ECA GROUP's DORIS beacons help CNES localise satellites and measure climate change

 The 40-year-partnership between CNES and ECA GROUP continues

 ECA GROUP, expert in the development of satellite tracking systems, has furnished the French National Centre for Space Studies (CNES) with DORIS beacons since the 1980s.
 Since then, ECA GROUP has been developing three generations of ground beacons for the CNES’s DORIS system.
-In 2020, ECA GROUP delivered 20 antennas, and in the coming two years, the company will deliver 50 more for the renewal of the CNES’s satellite stations.
+In 2020, ECA GROUP delivered 20 beacons, and in the coming two years, the company will deliver 50 more for the renewal of the CNES’s satellite stations.

 Who is DORIS?